 On your first day in Perth, get ready for a day filled with beautiful encounters with nature and some incredibly unique wildlife.
 Australia is known for its natural beauty and on your first day in Perth, you’ll get to see it in all its glory.
 This is a great Perth trip itinerary, even if you’re only spending one day in Perth.
 Here’s what you should add to the first day of your Perth itinerary.

 - Why it’s awesome: The Swan River links the entire city of Perth together.
-It’s so significant to the area that it was Australia’s first heritage icon.
+It’s so significant to the area that it was named as Australia’s first ever heritage icon!

 - Cost: Free!